-On a first reading we recommend you skip this section (unless you are still using GAP 4.2) and come back to it if and when you run into trouble.
+On a first reading we recommend you skip this section and come back to it if and when you run into trouble.

 Note: By "options" we refer to GAP options.
 The pq program also uses the term "option"; to distinguish the two usages of "option", in this manual we use the term menu item to refer to what the pq program refers to as an "option".